Ted Bruner

 Ted Bruner is an American musician, songwriter, and record producer, originally from St. Louis, Missouri, United States.

 Bruner began his professional music career when his band Colony was signed to MCA Records.
 In 2002, he relocated to Los Angeles and began writing and producing for Rondor Music/Universal.
 He left Universal in 2009 and signed with Warner Chappell Music, and then signed with Kobalt Music Group in 2012.
-In 2014, he made his way to the Rocky Mountains of Colorado where we works from his home studio.
-He has written with and/or produced songs for Katy Perry, Miley Cyrus, Kesha, Selena Gomez, Plain White T's, Three Days Grace, My Darkest Days, Cavo, Neil Sanderson, Matt Walst, Barry Stock, Brad Walst, Joey Moi, Gavin Brown, Marie Digby, Natalie Walker, Rusko, Bonnie Mckee among others, as well as songs in film and television, and has co-written three #1 US rock singles, including the #1 most played rock radio song of 2022.
+He has written with and/or produced songs for Katy Perry, Miley Cyrus, Kesha, Selena Gomez, Plain White T's, Three Days Grace, My Darkest Days, Cavo, Neil Sanderson, Matt Walst, Barry Stock, Brad Walst, Adam Gontier, Joey Moi, Zakk Cervini, Gavin Brown, Marie Digby, Natalie Walker, Rusko, Bonnie Mckee among others, as well as songs in film and television, and has co-written four #1 US rock singles, including the #1 most played rock radio song of 2022.